 Once salespeople download their CSV, this information can easily be integrated into CRMs to start the sales funnel.

-Solar leads are often sold by different lead types, which is determined by the age of the lead.
+Solar leads are often sold in different lead types, which are determined by the age of the lead.

-- Solar Installation 30 to 85 Days Old
+- 30 to 85 days

-- Solar Installation 86 to 365 Days Old
+- 86 to 365 days

-- Solar Installation 366 to 2000 Day Old (landlines only)
+- 366 to 2000 days (landlines only)

-Leads are purchased in bulk, ranging from 1 to 249 leads for small companies and individual sales people, to purchasing 25,000+ leads for large enterprises.
+Leads are purchased in bulk, ranging from 1 to 249 leads for small companies and individual salespeople, to purchasing 25,000+ leads for large enterprises.

 Real-time leads are always going to be drastically more expensive than aged leads, with some websites offering rates between $15 to $79 per lead.

 Aged Lead Store offers affordable pricing for purchasing bulk aged leads:

 - $1.50 per lead 30 to 85 days old for 1 to 249 leads